What types of drugs are used to lower cholesterol?

 Omega-3 fatty acid esters and polyunsaturated fatty acids (PUFAs)

 These kinds of drugs, used to lower triglycerides, are commonly called fish oils.
-Some products are available as OTC items, while others are prescription only.
+Some products are available as over-the-counter items, while others are prescription-only (ethyl eicosapentaenoic acid).
 Here are two things to consider: Fish oils might interfere with other medications, and some people are allergic to fish and shellfish.

 Possible side effects of omega-3 products include: